nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/jsf-web-ui-migration.md

 ### Where is the result?
 If your project benefits from branch management, result will be put in a dedicated branch.
 From there, you can easily [review the configuration]({{page page="how-to-review-nuxeo-studio-configuration"}}).

-If your project does not benefit from branch management, changes are merged in the master branch right away //TODO you may simply need to pull them.
+If your project does not benefit from branch management, changes are merged in the master branch right away.

 No configuration is deleted when the migration is run: we add more, some of it may be slightly updated (typically to put constraints expressed in your layouts only back at schema level as it's a good practice), but we don't remove anything.
-The JSF UI configuration can be hidden when you are ready to migrate, see the //TODO finalizing migration section.
+The JSF UI configuration can be hidden when you are ready to migrate, see the <a href="#finalizing-migration">finalizing migration</a> section.

 ## What is Migrated?
 - Document layouts